MicrosoftDocs/azure-devops-docs/docs/pipelines/release/what-is-release-management.md

    deployment job to deploy the app to the target servers for an environment.

-1. **Generate progress logs**: The agent creates detailed logs for each step while running the deployment, and pushes these logs back to VSTS or TFS.
+1. **Generate progress logs**: The agent creates detailed logs for each step while running the deployment, and pushes these logs back to Azure Pipelines or TFS.

 1. **Post-deployment approval:** When deployment to an environment is complete,